National Information Network

-The National Information Network (NIN) (Persian: شبکۀ ملی اطلاعات, Shabake-ye Melli-ye Ettelā'āt), also known as National Internet in Iran and the Iranian intranet, is an ongoing project to develop a secure, stable infrastructure network and national intranet in Iran.
+The National Information Network (NIN; شبکۀ ملی اطلاعات), also known as National Internet in Iran and the Iranian intranet, is an Iranian ongoing project backed by IRGC to develop a secure, stable, and controlled infrastructure network and national intranet in Iran.

-The Supreme Council of Cyberspace of Iran defines the NIN as "a network based on the Internet Protocol with switches and routers and data centers which allows for data requests to avoid being routed outside of the country and provides secure and private intranet networks."
+The Supreme Council of Cyberspace defines the NIN as "a network based on the Internet Protocol with switches and routers and data centers which allows for data requests to avoid being routed outside of the country and provides secure and private intranet networks."

+It is a domestic network which connects to the external internet via a government controlled gateway.
+This allows the Iranian government to control and filter traffic between people in Iran and the outside world.

+History

 The idea of a national intranet was developed at the Ministry of Information and Communication Technology in 2005, and the project started in 2013.
 It is based on the Fifth Economic Development Plan of Iran.

 The Iranian government allocated about $200 million to develop NIN infrastructures alongside NIN e-content.
 Iranian president Hassan Rouhani signed an engineering program in September 2020.
 According to the Iranian government, one of the NIN's main objectives is to break the monopoly of the Internet.

-Cisco Systems routers and switches were deprecated because of the program.
-It has full independence.
+Cisco Systems were deprecated and replaced primarily to achieve full independence from foreign technology and to enhance security following a high-profile cyberattack.

-Iranian seventh quinquennial development program directed the Ministry of ICT to make it to 99% of the network within 5 five years.
+Iranian seventh quinquennial development program directed the Ministry of ICT to make it to 99% of the network within five years.

+During the 2025-26 protests, all internet was shut off in Iran, including the NIN.